 Our pancreas transplant team provides specialized expertise before, during and after surgery.
 Your core team includes:

 - Transplant nephrologists: These doctors specialize in caring for people with pancreas and kidney transplants.
 If you are receiving a kidney-pancreas transplant or pancreas-after-kidney transplant, our nephrologists will manage immunosuppression medications and provide medical care related to kidney and pancreas transplant.
-U.S. News & World Report ranked our nephrology program among the top 10 in the country.
+Our nephrology program is ranked nationally by U.S. News & World Report.

 - Transplant surgeons: Our transplant surgeons specialize in pancreas, kidney-pancreas or pancreas-after-kidney transplantation and perform your surgery.